abdelrahmanalassy/Database-Synchronized-App/README.md

   ```

 ### **Notes:**
-- On first run, The app will automatically create a `Users` table if it not exist.
+- On first run, The app will automatically create a `Users` table if it not exist
-- Logs are displayed in the console and saved to `logs/sync.log`.
+- Logs are displayed in the console and saved to `logs/sync.log`